BGI-Qingdao/SLR-superscaffolder/src/utils/README.md

 Classes for parsing SAM format.
 See details of SAM format by [downloading document here](https://samtools.github.io/hts-specs/SAMv1.pdf).

-## seq

-Classes for reading/writing files in FASTA/FASTQ format.
-I guess we all know FSATA/FASTQ format :)

 ## string

 Functions to handle std::string like trim / split.